This program is organized by the Foundation for Sustainable Development (FSD) in collaboration with DukeEngage.

 * Receive intensive training throughout the program’s duration in skills essential to sustainable development, such as: community asset mapping, collaborative project design and management, grant writing, and monitoring and evaluation.

-* Work for an NGO partner and side-by-side with community members focused on one or more of the following sectors: gender equity, human rights and public policy, education, youth development, microfinance, micro-enterprise, child and maternal health, major disease treatment and prevention, environmental sustainability, and appropriate technology.
+* Work for an NGO partner (~40 hour work week) focused on one or more of the following sectors: gender equity, human rights and public policy, education, youth development, microfinance, micro-enterprise, child and maternal health, major disease treatment and prevention, environmental sustainability, and appropriate technology.

 * Gain grant proposal writing and project management experience through applying new skills acquired during training to the design and implementation of a community-driven development project.